-- Follicular Stage: This stage marks the technical “beginning” of your cycle, and lasts approximately two weeks.
+- Follicular Stage.
+This stage marks the technical “beginning” of your cycle, and lasts approximately two weeks.
 At this time, your key reproductive hormones, which are estrogen and progesterone, are at the lowest point in your cycle — their levels begin to rise as your cycle progresses.
 The estrogen which was released during the proliferative stage is working its magic in your womb and thickening the lining; toward the end of the follicular stage, that same gradual raise in estrogen will trigger the release of luteinizing hormone, the hormone which is tracked by ovulation prediction tests.
 When your corpus luteum cells (egg follicles) receive luteinizing hormones, ovulation is triggered, and your largest egg — or eggs — release from the ovary to the fallopian tube.2Menstrual Cycle Proliferative And Follicular Phase

-- Luteal Stage:The penultimate moment in conception; during the luteal phase, your corpus luteum cells, otherwise known as the follicles which released your egg(s), begin to release progesterone rather than estrogen.
+- Luteal Stage.
+The penultimate moment in conception; during the luteal phase, your corpus luteum cells, otherwise known as the follicles which released your egg(s), begin to release progesterone rather than estrogen.
 This works to soften the lining of your womb, which creates an environment in the uterus that accommodates implantation.
 Even if an egg has been fertilized, it can take between six and twelve days for implantation to be complete; progesterone levels do continue to rise during this time.
 If implantation has occurred during your luteal stage, a new hormone will quickly make its way into the mix.
 It’s called human chorionic gonadotropin, abbreviated as hCG, and it’s the hormone that triggers a positive pregnancy test.
 If no HCG is detected, the corpus luteum cells shrink up, and the levels of progesterone and estrogen in your body drop.
 This begins the initiation of menstruation, or the shedding of this softened uterine lining, which is again followed by the proliferative stage as your cycle begins anew.4Normal Menstrual Cycle and the Control of Ovulation

 Now that you’ve taken an in-depth look at how your cycle works, you understand that the possible outcomes of your menstrual cycle diverge during the luteal phase depending on whether or not fertilization and implantation occur.
 There are certain symptoms that women can look to during this time as potential indicators of pregnancy, but everyone is different; the fact that many of these symptoms are associated with both premenstrual syndrome and early pregnancy certainly doesn’t take any confusion out of the process.